Publications of James Foster

 • Foster, James.
 The resurrection of Christ prov'd, and vindicated, against the most Important Objections of the Antient Jews, or Modern Deists; and his Disciples shewn to be sufficient Witnesses of the Fact.
 A Sermon Preach'd at Trowbridge, in the County of Wilts: Some Additions and Amendments.
 By James Foster.
 London: printed for John Clark, at the Bible and Crown in the Poultry, near Cheapside, 1720.
 ESTC No. T6394.
 Grub Street ID 289076.

 • Foster, James.
 An essay on fundamentals, with a particular regard to the doctrine of the ever-blessed Trinity.
 With an appendix, concerning the true import of the phrase, Son of God, as 'tis apply'd to Christ.
-By James Foster ...
-London: printed for John Clarke, 1720.
+By James Foster.
+London: printed for John Clarke, at the Bible in the Poultry, near Cheapside, M.DCC.XX.
+[1720].
 ESTC No. N9293.
 Grub Street ID 54160.

 • Foster, James.
 The usefulness, truth, and excellency of the Christian revelation defended against the objections contain'd in a late book, intitled, Christianity as old as the creation, &c.
 By James Foster.
+The second edition, with the addition of a postscript..
 London: printed for J. Noon, at the White-Hart near Mercers-Chapel in Cheapside, MDCCXXXI.
 [1731].
 ESTC No. T87604.
 Grub Street ID 307642.

 • Foster, James.
 The usefulness, truth, and excellency of the Christian revelation defended against the objections contain'd in a late book, intitled, Christianity as old as the creation, &c.
 By James Foster.
 London: printed for J. Noon, at the White Hart near Mercers Chapel in Cheapside, MDCCXXXI.
 [1731].
 ESTC No. T87613.
 Grub Street ID 307650.